dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 ## Information Behaviour & Indexing
 ### Information Seeking & Behaviour
+<i><b>Information Behaviour</b></i> describes the ways through which people seek and utilize information.
+It is a broader term than that of <i><b>information seeking</b></i> because through Information Behaviour we want to give answers to questions such as:

 * How do people start a search?
 * How people seek information and how do they utilize it?
 * What makes people search differently?
+* What types of search engines require different solutions?

 ## Zipfian Distribution - Stopwords - Stemming